 3. Backstripping calculations

-A representative tectonic subsidence curve for the Khuvsgul Group was calculated by entering stratigraphic thickness estimates, model ages, approximations of lithological composition, and estimated paleo-depths of deposition for all Khuvsgul Group strata into the backstripping model of Müller et al., 2018.
+A representative tectonic subsidence curve for the Khuvsgul Group was calculated by entering stratigraphic thickness estimates, model ages, approximations of lithological composition, and estimated paleo-depths of deposition for all Khuvsgul Group strata into the backstripping model of Müller et al. (2018).
 All model inputs, as well assumptions about lithological density, porosity, and permeability, are tabulated in Table SI4; full code used to generate fig. 12 is available within the Supplemental Information as an attached GitHub repository.

 * * *